agnelomartina/diabetes_regression_model/README.md

 To achieve API using Flask we need a base file where we generate a pickle file.
-With the help of pickle file an application file is setup where we use JSON where the input is recieved from the user and the predicted data is retrieved through JSON request and response from apacalling file.
+With the help of pickle file an application file is setup where we use JSON where the input is recieved from the user and the predicted data is retrieved through JSON request and response from apicalling file.